Doxepin: 7 things you should know

 - Effective for the treatment of depression and/or anxiety.

-- May be used to treat depression or anxiety associated with alcohol use, neurosis, or manic-depressive disorders.
+- May be used to treat depression or anxiety including that associated with alcohol use, neurosis, or manic-depressive disorders.
+Should not be taken at the same time as alcohol.

 - May be used off-label to treat other conditions.